Community-Acquired Pneumonia in Adults

 • Smoking

-• Weak immune system, such as from drug treatment or a health problem like diabetes, cancer, or HIV
+• Weak immune system, such as from medicines or a health problem such as diabetes, cancer, or HIV

-• Other lung problems such as chronic obstructive pulmonary disease
+• Other lung problems, such as COPD (chronic obstructive pulmonary disease)

 • Use of certain medicines, including proton-pump inhibitors